thewtex/thesis/visualsonics_appendix/visualsonics_appendix.rst

   element is suspended in a water filled capsule by a rod whose pivot point is high in the assembly housing above the clamp.

-Two options exist on the system to collect RF data: a BNC output exists for triggered signal acquisition with an external oscilloscope or other analog-to-digital (A/D) device, or RF data can be collected with an on-board A/D board integrated with the *Digital-RF* software module if available.
+Two options exist on the system to collect RF data: a BNC output for triggered signal acquisition with an external oscilloscope or other analog-to-digital (A/D) device, or RF data can be collected with an on-board A/D board integrated with the *Digital-RF* software module if available.
 An advantage to